swarmnyc/fulton-android/README.md

 ```

 3. global error handler
-You can add a global error handler to catch all of unhandled errors from requests.
-For example,
+You can add a global error handler to catch all unhandled errors from your requests.
+For example:

 ``` kotlin
 Fulton.init(this) {